Niamorro/Wallpapertime/README.md

 - Minimize the application to the system tray.

 1. **Installation**:
-   -Download Windows Setup or follow instruction
+   - Download Windows Setup or follow instruction
    - Ensure you have Python 3 installed on your system.
    - Install the required dependencies using `pip install -r requirements.txt`.